-Between 2000 and 2015 Colorado's population increased 25 percent, according to the Department of Local Affairs.
-By 2020, the state's population is expected to increase another 9 percent.
+Colorado's continued population boom affects the courts.
+In the most recent 10-year period (2007 to 2016), Colorado's population grew more than 16 percent, from 4.8 million to more than 5.5 million, according to the Department of Local Affairs.
 Rapid population growth often places pressure on civic institutions, and Colorado's courts are not immune from this pressure.